cloudfoundry-attic/v1-dummy-broker-release/README.md

 Prerequisites:

 - A deployment of Cloud Foundry ([cf-release](https://github.com/cloudfoundry/cf-release))
-- Installing the dummy broker service requires BOSH.
+- Installing the dummy broker service requires BOSH
-- Instructions on installing BOSH as well as Cloud Foundry (runtime) are located in the [Cloud Foundry documentation](http://docs.cloudfoundry.org).
+- Instructions on installing BOSH as well as Cloud Foundry (runtime) are located in the [Cloud Foundry documentation](http://docs.cloudfoundry.org)

 Steps: